 - Organize a kickball game and provide a box lunch & drinks

-How Top Producing Agents Are Using Experiential Marketing in 2019
+How Top Producing Agents Are Using Experiential Marketing

 Need some real world inspiration?
 Here are three examples of successful agents who used their passions and hobbies to create successful events to engage their former clients.